socialspacedev/minicannon/src/blog/albini-dead.md

 permalink: blog/{{ title | slugify }}.html
 content_blocks:
 ---
-Steve Albini was an influential figure in the alternative punk rock music scene since the 1980s.
+<a href="https://www.nytimes.com/2024/05/08/arts/music/steve-albini-dead.html" title="Steve Albini's obituary at the NY Times" target="_blank" rel="noopener">Steve Albini</a> was an influential figure in the alternative punk rock music scene since the 1980s.
 He was best known as a purist recording engineer (not producer), uncompromising musician, fierce band advocate, unwavering voice of independent music, champion poker player and withering critic.

 {% image, "/img/stevealbini.jpeg" "Photo of Steve Albini in trademark overalls and beanie" "30em 50vw 1000vw" %}